Six Surprising Places Solar Power is Taking off | LatestLY

 In 2025, Switzerland began testing its first solar power system installed on railway tracks.
 One day, the electricity generated on the track could also be used by the trains traveling along them.

-The modules are laid using a special machine, can be easily dismantled if necessary and don't intefere with operations.
+The modules are laid using a special machine, can be easily dismantled if necessary and don't interfere with operations.

 3. Facades with invisible solar cells